Dhole/dhole.github.io/content/post/gameboy_cartridge_emu_2.md

 with trial and error.
 Adding a new case to an if statement changes the number of cycles of the handler, so the number of NOPs may need to be readjusted.
-More over, the compilation optimizations are quite unpredictable regarding how many op codes are used for the code, so a small change can lead to a malfunctioning system.
+More over, the compilation optimizations are quite unpredictable regarding how many op codes are used for the code (and thus, how many cycles are spent on the execution), so a small change can lead to a malfunctioning system.

 ## MBC1 implementation